alexa-samples/skill-sample-nodejs-cloudformation-guide/04_cloudFrontSkill/README.md

 - Using **Cfn conditions** (introduced in the previous skill project) to conditionally create resources (in this case an optional `AWS::CloudFront::Distribution`)

+## Prerequisites

+To deploy this project, you (i.e. your AWS CLI user) need to have permissions for S3 and CloudFront (in addition to the basic Lambda, CloudWatch and IAM permissions).
+You can probably get by with fewer permissions, but a convenient selection of managed IAM policies are:
+- AmazonS3FullAccess
+- CloudFrontFullAccess
+- AWSLambda_FullAccess
+- CloudWatchFullAccess
+- IAMFullAccess

 ## Background: S3 bucket name challenges

 Within this project, we'll create an S3 bucket resource.
 S3 bucket names have [strict naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html), among them: